perspectis-open-source/List-O-Matic-2000/README.md

 cd client && npm run generate-contacts
 ```

 Then upload that file in the app (or open the app and use "Upload file" to select it).
-The file has 25 companies (1,000 contacts each), including Coke and 5–6 other companies whose names start with "C" (Colgate, Costco, Cadbury, etc.) for the Coke-search demo.
+The file has 25 companies (1,000 contacts each), with 15 companies whose names start with "C" (including Coke, Colgate, Costco, Cadbury, etc.) for the Coke-search demo.

 ## Env (server)